Real-time reporting of monitored medicines

 So how does QScript work?
 QScript securely receives monitored medicine prescription data automatically in real-time via a cloud-based system.
 Prescribers and pharmacists can access this information to inform their clinical decision-making.

 When integrated with clinical software, QScript can deliver important alerts and notifications using a traffic light system.
 A red notification means a potentially high-risk circumstance.
 An amber notification means patient data is available.
 And a green notification means no patient data currently exists.
 The traffic light system prompts health practitioners to carefully review the patient's history, but does not prevent prescribing or dispensing.

 While QScript is designed to integrate with existing software and clinical workflows, it's also accessible via a secure web-based portal.

 Deciding the best course of treatment is the responsibility of those individual health practitioners involved in a patient’s care, and the principles of the quality use of medicines remain.

 In preparation for QScript and the implementation of the Medicines and Poisons Act 2019, pharmacies and medical clinics that dispense any monitored medicines referred to in the legislation are encouraged to connect to a Prescription Exchange Service (PES).

-In Australia, there are two PES systems in operation, eRx Script Exchange and MediSecure.
-Approximately 90 per cent of all community pharmacies in Queensland are already connected to one or both prescription exchange services.
+In Australia, there are 2 PES systems in operation, eRx Script Exchange and MediSecure.
+Approximately 90 per cent of all community pharmacies in Queensland are already connected to 1 or both prescription exchange services.